nickgammon/G-Pascal/markdown/assembler.md

 * ASSERT *expression*

     Raises an error "Assertion failed" if *expression* is zero.
 This can be used to do compile-time checking.
 For example, you could check if a block of memory exceeded a certain size.
+You can also use it to check that the assembler is evaluating expressions correctly, for example:

+    ```
+      assert 2 + 2 == 4
+    ```

 * ASC *string*